-9.2.1 AlternateLocation
+8.3.1 AlternateLocation

 The AlternateLocation configurable database property specifies an alternate disk location to store the archived redo log files in the standby when the location specified by the StandbyArchiveLocation configurable database property fails.
-The property has an instance scope, and the location it specifies has to be accessible by the instance.
+The property has instance-specific scope, and the location it specifies has to be accessible by the instance.